 But milestones can’t be achieved if your skills do not measure up to your client’s level of expectations.
 Expectations fulfilled, result in satisfaction delivered.
 And satisfaction is the name of the game in the world of Virtual Assistant services.

 Here are some important insights into meeting your client’s expectations – successfully throughout the lifecycle of your business relationship with them as a Virtual Assistant.

-- No only you need to know your stuff, but you must ensure the client knows that you do too – without a doubt!
-Often a client has never worked with a Virtual Assistant so if you seem hesitant about what you can do and how it all works, then they’re going to seriously doubt your ability to help them.
+- Not only you need to know your stuff, but you must ensure the client knows that you do too – without a doubt!
+Often a client has never worked with a virtual assistant so if you seem hesitant about what you can do and how it all works, then they’re going to seriously doubt your ability to help them.

 - A new client will probably be looking to you to lead them through the process so you need to know and explain how you work.
-This mainly comes with experience, but practice your new enquiry spiel or do some role plays or even some voluntary work for a business owner you know so you can get a testimonial and do a trial run if you’re worried about this.
+This mainly comes with experience, but practice your new inquiry spiel or do some role-plays or even some voluntary work for a business owner you know so you can get a testimonial and do a trial run if you’re worried about this.

 - You have to be assured confidence-wise when dealing with a potential client (they’re just another person and won’t bite you), but you do need to have a certain level of self-confidence in yourself when working as a freelance or agency-based Virtual Assistant because your success is totally down to you – and you need to be accountable for that.

 - Be organized!
 And have a clear-path or process for tasks.
 You’ll probably have numerous things to do in a day so plan ahead (leaving time for unplanned things to drop in) and schedule tasks for when you’re at your most efficient.
 A great tool is Google Calendar; allowing you to mark personal things and work stuff in various color codes.